 - Analyzing potential new markets or business expansion strategies

 - Providing solutions on a specific business problem like inventory management

 - Advising on costs and benefits of potential ventures, such as implementing new technology

 Salary and Outlook

-According to the BLS, management analysts, including operations planning consultants, earned a median annual salary of $81,320 as of May 2015.
-The BLS projected that this occupational group would see a 14% job growth over the 2014-2024 decade.
+According to the BLS, management analysts, including operations planning consultants, earned a median annual salary of $83,610 as of May 2018.
+The BLS projected that this occupational group would see a much faster than average job growth of 14% over the 2018-2028 decade.

 Employees with bachelor's degrees may consider further education, such as an MBA, if they wish to advance.
 Some firms may offer financial assistance for higher education.
 Employees may also seek vendor industry certification.
 SAP (Systems, Applications and Products in Data Processing) and SAS (Systems Applications Software) are examples of two vendors that offer certifications for several applications.
 Additionally, the Institute of Management Consultants USA, Inc. (IMC USA) certifies qualified candidates as Certified Management Consultants (CMCs) who meet education, experience and testing requirements.

 Operations planning consultants should earn at least a bachelor's degree, but a master's in business administration may be preferred by some employers.
 An MBA may be particularly important for those who are interested in career advancement.
 Management analysts, a broad career that includes operations planning consultants, earn a median salary of over $80,000 per year, according to the BLS.